-To ensure everyone can access the water via a safe, enriching and shared experience, helping to empower and change lives.
+To ensure everyone can access the water with a safe, barrier free, enriching experience.

 We are proud to have HRH The Princess Royal as our patron.